Purple Power Champions Initiative

 The Colorado Chapter recently received a grant to fund the Purple Power Champions initiative.
 This project is designed to build upon existing community partnerships to raise awareness of Alzheimer’s disease within the Denver Metro African American community.
 Currently, the chapter hosts an all-volunteer African American Advisory Committee, comprised of 39 members representing a broad range of African American professionals, educators, and concerned caregivers from the Denver Metro Area.
 The vision of the AAAC is to act as an active advisory committee whose work results in increased awareness and education about Alzheimer’s disease within the African American community.
 Purple Power Champions will launch an education campaign targeted toward African Americans in Denver, most specifically within their faith communities.
 They will provide Alzheimer’s disease education, and offer information and referral to Chapter services at each of their training opportunities.

 For information about serving as a Purple Power Champion, hosting a presentation at your place of worship or joining the African American Advisory Committee, please contact Rosalyn Reese at 303-813-1669 x209 or email email@example.com

 Brain health, heart health and African Americans

-Your heart works hard.
-So does your brain.
-Every heartbeat pumps about one-fifth of your blood to your brain.
-Your brain cells need the oxygen and nutrients carried by your blood so you can think clearly, speak and remember.
+Every heartbeat pumps about one-fifth of blood to the brain.
+Brain cells need the oxygen and nutrients carried by blood in order to think clearly, speak and remember.